 - Paint your favorite Christmas character like Santa, Rudolph, or a troupe of winter carolers.

 - Cover bottles with twine or burlap for a rustic vibe.

 - Thread small lights inside them.

 - Use as vases for flowers and greenery.

 3. Use Sheets as A Tree Skirt

 4. Pillows & Throws

 When selecting throw pillows, stick to the golden rule of less is more.
 Mix one seasonal pillow with a few perennial favorites.
 Purchase, or sew, pillow covers to use with existing pillows.
 This eliminates storing bulky items that only get used two months each year.

 Candy canes are the quintessential budget-friendly Christmas decor item.
 Hang them from garland, wreaths or tree branches.
 Bunches tied with ribbon make festive table settings.

 Any type of Christmas candy can double as decor when displayed.
 My seasonal favorites include M&Ms, peppermints, and Hershey’s kisses.

 6. Repurpose Shipping Boxes

 Repurpose shipping boxes for gift wrapping!
 Stack them up with ribbon for decor or fill with baked goodies for friends & neighbors.
 Don’t forget to thank your postal worker!

 7. Decorate with Wrapped Gifts

 There’s no rule stating wrapped gifts must be placed under the tree.
-Personally, I enjoy tucking gifts in unexpected places to add touches of merriment around the room.
+Personally, I enjoy tucking gifts in unexpected places to add touches of merriment and cute tags around the room.

 Light on wrapped gifts this year?
 Wrap empty shipping boxes (see #6) to stage them as decor.

 8. Scrap Wood Decorations

 Reclaimed wood crafts add rustic charm to your holiday decor.
 From clothespin snowman ornaments to wood pallet Christmas trees, these projects are perfect penny savers.